 For AT&T, it's time to build up or get out of the way as the company struggles to outpace the competition.
 The communications giant will invest an expected $14 billion in each of the next three years, and spend up to $22 billion in capital to improve all its offerings, from wireless networks to cable TV to good old-fashioned landlines.

-The company's big plans include extending fiber-optic to reach 1 million additional business locations, covering 50 percent of multi-tenant office buildings in AT&T's wireline service area by the end of 2015; providing 99 percent of customer locations in the wireline service area with high-speed IP Internet access via IP wireline and/or 4G LTE; and expanding the IP broadband network to 75 percent of customer locations in AT&T's 22-state wireline service area by year-end 2015.
+The company's big plans include extending fiber-optic to reach 1 million additional business locations, covering 50 percent of multi-tenant office buildings in AT&T's wireline service area by the end of 2015; providing 99 percent of customer locations in the wireline service area with high-speed IP Internet access via IP wireline and/or 4G LTE; and expanding the IP broadband to 75 percent of customer locations in AT&T's 22-state wireline service area by year-end 2015.

 More Fiber and LTE